US consumer spending sinks by record 13.6% in face of virus

 Last month’s spending decline was far worse than the revised 6.9% drop in March, which itself had set a record for the steepest one-month fall in records dating to 1959.
 Friday’s Commerce Department figures reinforced evidence that the economy is gripped by the worst downturn in decades, with consumers unable or too anxious to spend much.

-Even with employers cutting millions of jobs, personal incomes soared 10.5% in April, reflecting billions of dollars in support through government payments in the form of unemployment aid and stimulus checks.
-Wages and salaries, normally the key component of overall income, sank by an annualized $740 billion in April.
-By contrast, income in the form of government support jumped by an annualized $3 trillion.
-That form of income, though, will likely fade in coming months as certain forms of government aid expire.
+Even with employers cutting millions of jobs during the month, personal incomes soared 10.5% in April, reflecting billions of dollars in support through government payments in the form of unemployment benefits and stimulus checks.

-Friday’s report showed sharp declines in consumer spending across the board — from durable goods like cars to non-durable items such as clothing to services ranging from doctor visits to haircuts.
-Spending tumbled 17.3% for durable goods, 16.2% for non-durables and 12.2% for services.

 The depth of the spending drop is particularly damaging because consumer spending is the primary driver of the economy, accounting for about 70% of economic activity.
 Last month’s figure signaled that the April-June quarter will be especially grim, with the economy thought to be shrinking at an annual rate near 40%.
 That would be, by far, the worst quarterly contraction on record.